alpden550/django-translate-gettext/README.md

 # Django-translate-getetxt

-This is a django app that allows you to wrap django applications files fields with a translation field (not for Pycharm and docker-compose python interpretator).
+This is a django app that allows you to wrap django applications files fields with a gettext translation field (not for Pycharm and docker-compose python interpretator).

+And translate the `.po` files fields with the help of the Google Translator (use --makemessages flag).

 It uses gettext package to achieve this and wrapping fields.

+v.0.3.0—Added creating po files for the given lang code and filling the po files with the translation fields (Use Google Translator)

-v.0.2.2 - Added support for clean models methods and ValidationError messages
+v.0.2.2—Added support for clean models methods and ValidationError messages

-v0.2.0 - Added support for admin files
+v0.2.0-Added support for admin files

-v0.1.0 - Initial release with models files support
+v0.1.0—Initial release with models files support

 ## Installation